Firesphere/silverstripe-newsmodule/README.md

 ## Features

 * Handle news and impressions besides the news.
-* Support for OG-data on some servers (some servers refuse)
+* Support for OG-data on some servers (some servers refuse for some reason).
+Check here for the OG-module: `https://github.com/tractorcow/silverstripe-opengraph`
-* History of URL-segments
+* History of URL-segments.
-* Support for custom comments
+* Support for custom comments.
-* Akismet support
+* Akismet support.
-* Globally available NewsArchive function
+* Globally available NewsArchive function.
-* Configurable from the SiteConfig
+* Configurable from the SiteConfig.
-* GridField overview, less clutter in the SiteTree
+* GridField overview, less clutter in the SiteTree.

 ## Lacks